Shubhhz/API-Calling-using-Redux/README.md

-# API-Calling-using-Redux
+# API Calling Using Redux
-Its a simple React application demonstrating API data fetching using Redux and Redux Toolkit.
-This project showcases the integration of asynchronous actions to fetch and display comments from a public API, while managing the application state with Redux.
+This project is a React application that demonstrates how to perform API data fetching using Redux and Redux Toolkit.
+It showcases how to manage asynchronous actions and application state effectively with Redux.
+The application fetches and displays comments from a public API and handles loading states and errors gracefully.

+# Features
+Fetch comments from a public API using Redux

+Display fetched comments in a list

+Manage application state with Redux Toolkit

+Handle loading and error states

+Simple and clean UI